-Adaptative Programming: Engaging absentee fathers in a parenting program
+Adaptative Programming: Engaging Absentee Fathers in a Parenting Programme

 The goals of the project were fourfold:

-The team chose to adapt Program P, an evidence-based program originally conceived by Promundo, Cultura y Salud, and RedMAS that engages men in fatherhood and caregiving.
-Program P is a community-based intervention consisting of ten group education sessions with mothers and fathers of young children where they reflect and learn about violence in the family, gender socialization and its impact on child development, positive communication skills, division of caregiving and positive discipline.
+The team chose to adapt Program P, an evidence-based programme originally conceived by Promundo, Cultura y Salud, and RedMAS, that engages men in fatherhood and caregiving.
+Program P is a community-based intervention consisting of ten group education sessions with mothers and fathers of young children where they reflect and learn about violence in the family, gender socialisation and its impact on child development, positive communication skills, division of caregiving and positive discipline.